dssung/runtheworld-frontend-danielsung/README.md

 5) Submit button will validate all form cards.
 If there is an error, the page will scroll to first error

+6) If submit is successful, then an alert with the message "Submitted!" will show.
+You can also check the console and an array of User objects will be printed.

 ## Learn More
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).